 The Brisbane Dialogues

-The Brisbane Dialogues is a wholly independent, non-aligned, intergenerational, not-for-profit project to stimulate better discussions about big ideas and issues.
+The Brisbane Dialogues is a wholly independent, neutral, intergenerational, all-volunteer, not-for-profit project to stimulate better discussions about big ideas and issues.

 6pm for 7pm, Mon 16 Nov 2020

 The Tivoli, Fortitude Valley, Brisbane

 Tickets from $5